 Dancers are responsible for their own lodging during the weekend.
 Motels and B&Bs are available in the area as well as some beautiful camping areas.
 Stay an extra night – explore Québec’s Eastern Townships!

-Check out the 2016 schedule to get an idea of how the weekend looks.
-The draft 2017 schedule will be posted in early summer.
+Check out the 2018 schedule to get an idea of how the weekend works.

 We ask for approximately six hours of volunteer time during the weekend; most tasks occur outside of dancing time.
-Activities include: dish washing, kitchen work and food preparation, floor sweeping, setting up tables, helping with snacks and final clean up on Sunday.
+Activities include: dishwashing, kitchen work, and food preparation, floor sweeping, setting up tables, helping with snacks and final clean up on Sunday.
 Chatting, singing and friend-making encouraged while volunteering!
-Volunteers attend at a reduced rate.
+Volunteers attend at a reduced rate ($110 CAD/$85 USD).